oliverhu/rama/README.md

 # Rama

-Rama is a port of [llama.c](ttps://github.com/karpathy/llama2.c), some of the code referenced another port [here](https://github.com/leo-du/llama2.rs) from [leo-du](https://github.com/leo-du).
+Rama is a port of [llama.c](ttps://github.com/karpathy/llama2.c) in Rust, some of the code referenced another port [here](https://github.com/leo-du/llama2.rs) from [leo-du](https://github.com/leo-du).

-I created this repo to learn Rust from scratch (first piece of code in Rust after Rustling!), and get first hand experience understanding llama2 model architectures.
+This repo was created to learn Rust and understand llama2 model architectures by code - debugging is quite challenging tbh.
 The repo is also annotated with learning materials and documentations.

 Plan is to catch up with the performance of llama.cpp.